Art. 1. NAME

 - by donations, aids and generous acts of third parties.

-Moreover, any budgetary surpluses that have not been allocated by the Meeting of Consortium members to specific reserve funds are included in the Consortium Fund.
-The reserve funds are indivisible and cannot be distributed either during the life of the Consortium or upon its dissolution.
+Moreover, any budgetary surpluses that have not been allocated by the Meeting of Consortium members to specific reserve funds, or funds for future investments deemed essential by the Board of Directors, are included in the Consortium Fund.
+The reserve funds are indivisible and cannot be distributed during the life of the Consortium.

 The financial year shall end on 31st December of every year.